kalouskova/DP/README.md

 * sampling_rate (int)    - sampling frequency of input file, defaults to 500 frames per second
 * starting_segment (int) - segment number to display, defaults to fist segment

+Labels automatically default to artefact present for all activities besides rest, which defaults to no artefact.
+There is no need to save the labels, the output .csv file is updated after each artefact button toggle.

-__NOTE: *Instead of using the GUI buttons for switching between samples and labelling one can opt to use keyboard shortcuts - left key and right key for switching and space key for toggling the artefact toggle button.*__
+__NOTE: *Instead of using the GUI buttons for switching between samples and labelling one can opt to use keyboard shortcuts - left key and right key for switching, space key for toggling the artefact toggle button, enter key for leaving the application.*__